librenms/librenms/doc/Alerting/Transports.md

 | Alertmanager Options: | source=librenms <br/> customlabel=value |

 ## API
-API transports definitions are a bit more complex than the E-Mail configuration.
+The API Transport allows to reach any service provider using POST or GET URLs (Like SMS provider, etc).

-The API-Option field can have the same placeholders as defined in the [Template-Syntax](Templates#syntax).
+The API-Option field can have the same placeholders as defined in the [Template-Syntax](Templates.md#syntax).

 __Note__: it is highly recommended to define your own [Templates](Templates.md) when you want to use the API transport.
-The default template might exceed URL-length for GET requests and therefore cause all sorts of errors.
+You have to be carefull with length (for HTTP GET requests) and should adapt to the Service Provider limits.

 **Example:**